Apply today: Inventor in Residence opportunity

 Thanks to funding from the Platten Family Fund at the Community Foundation Tyne & Wear and Northumberland, Discovery Museum is pleased to announce the return of New Inventors, a residency programme working with three practitioners, three primary schools and visitors to the museum over the course of 2018/19 to inspire children to pursue opportunities in STEM.

-Discovery Museum is seeking to recruit an innovative external practitioner working within contemporary engineering and the wider STEM industry to serve as an Inventor in Residence, who will devise and deliver a bold and exciting programme to continue the story of power with a focus on the theme of the generation of renewable and sustainable energy.
+Discovery Museum is seeking to recruit an innovative external practitioner working within contemporary engineering and the wider STEM industry to serve as an Inventor in Residence who will devise and deliver a bold programme with a focus on the theme of ‘Smart Cities.’